 We take all reasonable steps to protect the personal information held in our possession against loss, unauthorised access, use, modification, disclosure or misuse.

-Electronic and paper records containing personal information are protected in accordance with Australian Government security policies including the Attorney General's Department's Protective Security Policy Framework and the Australian Signals Directorate's Information Security Manual.
+Electronic and paper records containing personal information are protected in accordance with Australian Government security policies including the Attorney-General's Department's Protective Security Policy Framework and the Australian Signals Directorate's Information Security Manual.

-We take all reasonable steps to make sure that the personal information we collect and store is accurate, up-to-date, complete, relevant and not misleading.
+We take all reasonable steps to make sure that the personal information we collect and store is accurate, up to date, complete, relevant and not misleading.

 You have a right under the Privacy Act to access personal information we hold about you.

-You also have a right under the Privacy Act to request corrections to any personal information that we hold about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
+You also have a right under the Privacy Act to request corrections to any personal information that we hold about you if you think the information is inaccurate, out of date, incomplete, irrelevant or misleading.

 The Freedom of Information Act 1982 also provides you with an opportunity to request access to documents in our possession.
 For more information about FOI please go to the Freedom of Information page.